 |NW Campus||CO Campus|

-The library continues to remain closed to all users at this time so this takeout service does not include entry into the library itself.
-Looking forward to seeing our students again, even if we will be two metres apart!
+The library continues to remain closed to all users at this time so this take-out service does not include entry into the library itself.
+Please refer to the College's health and safety guidelines if you're considering attending either campus.

 To help our patrons during these stressful COVID-19 times, the Library has enabled automatic renewals effective immediately.
 All eligible items such as books and DVDs will be automatically renewed two days before their due date.
 The new due date will be extended from the original date, adding another two weeks each time, until the end of the semester or someone requests the item.

 - The item does not allow renewals, such as equipment

 - The item has been requested by someone else

 - The item has reached its renewal limit, ie, the end of the semester